Four-Score/Confidential-Copilot/docs/Auth/auth.md

     -   Provides a button to copy the recovery key to the clipboard.
     -   Includes a checkbox for the user to confirm that they have saved the recovery key.
     -   Uses a modal for display.

+## `src/components/auth/PasswordPromptModal.tsx`: Password Prompt Modal Component

+-   Purpose: Prompts the user to enter their password when the symmetric key is not available.
+-   Key Features:
+    -   Displays a modal with a form to enter the password.
+    -   Calls `recoverWithPassword` from `authStore.ts` to decrypt the symmetric key.
+    -   Handles loading and error states.
+    -   Shows helpful instructions to the user.

 ## `src/components/auth/PasswordRequirements.tsx`: Password Requirements Component